• Need help? Call, click or chat

 The FDNY squad won the game for the sixth year in a row, with the final score 8-5.
 Though the Bravest took control of the game early, NYPD Finest team showed exceptional grit and determination, making the second and third periods fitting of this rivalry, which is known as the biggest amateur rivalry on planet earth.
 These men are certainly playing for something bigger than a game, themselves, or even their city.
 They are playing in honor of the fallen and HAIX® is honored to play a small part in support of the Bravest and the Finest.

-For more information about some of the charities supported by this game or to donate resources, follow the links below.
+For more information about some of the charities supported by this New York first responders game or to donate resources, follow the links below.

 The fields marked with * are required.